Everyone’s had them: Those “great” spur-of-the-moment ideas that don’t pan out to be so great after all.

 Many people mistakenly assume anything labeled “sustainable” also means “expensive,” so they stick with what they’ve been using.

 However, a little exploration can yield bigger savings and better performance.
 One example is plastic sheets vs. chipboard sheets.
-Chipboard is a sustainable option that actually requires less storage space than plastic and is typically far less expensive.
+Chipboard is a sustainable option that requires less storage space than plastic and is typically far less expensive.

-If you’re working with an external packaging professional, they can also help guide you to the substrate that makes the most sense and fits into your budget.
+If you’re working with an external packaging professional, they can also help guide you to the substrate that makes the most sense and fits your budget.